mify-io/mify/docs/docs/guides/extra-features/configs.md

 This structure contains one int field "IncStep".
 This field will contain the value loaded from ENV variable with the name "INC_STEP" (which can be edited in the field tag).
 Also, we provided a default value "1" for this field.
-This value is used if env variable with the name "INC_STEP" will not exist.
+This value is used if env variable with the name "INC_STEP" doesn't exist.

 Now we should access the defined configuration in our code.
-For doing that, find the line inside API handler where the counter is increasing (we have added this code in [Implementing Counter Handler](/create-service/implementing-counter-handler) section), and modify this handler as shown below:
+For doing that, find the line inside API handler where the counter is increasing (we have added this code in [Implementing Counter Handler](/docs/guides/create-service/implementing-counter-handler#getting-counter-in-handler) section), and modify this handler as shown below:
 ```go
 // CounterNextGet - get next number